levinas/SDF-estimates/estimates.md

 ```
 %57 are on contigs with some non-hypothetical proteins
-%54 are on surrounded by some non-hypotheticals within 3 protein distance
+%54 are surrounded by some non-hypotheticals within 3 protein distance
 ```

 #### 4.1 Rate of novel proteins per megabase of assembled contigs (MoAC)